-Hematology in Alabama
+Hematology in Huntsville Alabama and Other Locations

 Hematology is the study of blood in health and disease.
 Blood is composed of plasma, red blood cells, white blood cells, and platelets.
 People may be affected by many different types of blood conditions and blood cancers.
 Blood conditions can be broken down into white blood cell disorders, red blood cell disorders, clotting disorders and bleeding disorders.